John-Otago/PhD-Plus/README.md

 #### 3.2.3 Change how you use digital tools
-- [Optional] **The Joy of Search: A Google Insider's Guide to Going Beyond the Basics** (DM Russell, 2019, MIT Press || *It's only useful for secondary research like fact checking and basic info gathering; Chapters 6 and 10 are particularly good.*
+- [Optional] **The Joy of Search: A Google Insider's Guide to Going Beyond the Basics** (DM Russell, 2019, MIT Press || *It's only useful for secondary research like fact-checking and basic info gathering; Chapters 6 and 10 are particularly good.*

   ---